Heidi Blickenstaff: Other work

 In July 2013, Blickenstaff played Diana in Next to Normal at the Weston Playhouse in Weston, Vermont.

 In April 2014, she played Cleo in the City Center Encores! staging of The Most Happy Fella with Laura Benanti and Cheyenne Jackson.

 Blickenstaff played Jane/Bonnie in the world premiere of Dog and Pony at The Old Globe Theatre from May through July 2014 with Nicole Parker, Beth Leavel, Jon Patrick Walker, and Eric William Morris.
 Dog and Pony has a book by Rick Elice and music and lyrics by Michael Patrick Walker, and was directed by Roger Rees.

 From November 2014 to January 2015, Blickenstaff played Emily Hobbs in Paper Mill Playhouse's production of Elf: The Musical.

 Blickenstaff returned to Broadway in March 2015, originating the role of Bea in Something Rotten!, alongside Christian Borle and Brian d'Arcy James.

 In the fall of 2017, Blickenstaff filmed the new Disney Channel musical version of Freaky Friday as the mother whose personality "swaps" with her daughter, played by Cozi Zuehlsdorff.
 The film was broadcast on Disney Channel in August 2018.

 Blickenstaff can be heard on the cast recordings of [title of show], Now.
 Here.
 This., Meet John Doe, The Little Mermaid, and Something Rotten!.
 She also sang on the recordings "Sweet Bye and Bye," featuring the music of Vernon Duke; "Jerome Kern: The Land Where the Good Songs Go"; Michael Kooman and Christopher Dimond's "Out of Our Heads"; "Keys: The Music of Scott Alan"; and Georgia Stitt's "My Lifelong Love."
+Heidi also recorded a stand alone track to Uninvited with the Original Broadway Cast of Jagged Little Pill that was released in the fall on 2022.